 - The file system in which you store a file-hosted VeraCrypt container has been defragmented and a copy of the VeraCrypt container (or of its fragment) remains in the free space on the host volume (in the defragmented file system).
-To prevent this, do one of the following: - Use a partition/device-hosted VeraCrypt volume instead of file-hosted. - Securely erase free space on the host volume (in the defragmented file system) after defragmenting. - Do not defragment file systems in which you store VeraCrypt volumes. - A file-hosted VeraCrypt container is stored in a journaling file system (such as NTFS).
+To prevent this, do one of the following: - Use a partition/device-hosted VeraCrypt volume instead of file-hosted. - Securely erase free space on the host volume (in the defragmented file system) after defragmenting.
+On Windows, this can be done using the Microsoft free utility SDelete.
+On Linux, the shred utility from GNU coreutils package can be used for this purpose. - Do not defragment file systems in which you store VeraCrypt volumes. - A file-hosted VeraCrypt container is stored in a journaling file system (such as NTFS).
 A copy of the VeraCrypt container (or of its fragment) may remain on the host volume.
 To prevent this, do one the following: - Use a partition/device-hosted VeraCrypt volume instead of file-hosted. - Store the container in a non-journaling file system (for example, FAT32). - A VeraCrypt volume resides on a device/filesystem that utilizes a wear-leveling mechanism (e.g. a flash-memory SSD or USB flash drive).
 A copy of (a fragment of) the VeraCrypt volume may remain on the device.
 Therefore, do not store hidden volumes on such devices/filesystems.
 For more information on wear-leveling, see the section Wear-Leveling in the chapter Security Requirements and Precautions. - A VeraCrypt volume resides on a device/filesystem that saves data (or on a device/filesystem that is controlled or monitored by a system/device that saves data)